Deathme2/myvar.github.io/_drafts/programming-lang-idea.md

 //to
 var foo = "Hello ".add("world");
 {% endhighlight %}
-now you will notice i did not name the int class intiger but intsted i named it number, the idea being, why have a int8 or 16 or 32 or 64 or float, why not have one generic class called number that incompises all the complexitys that is a number, the ```_buffer``` array can expand as the bit size of the number changes, allowing the number to be as big or acuret as you need it to be, as for operators same story as the string
+Now you will notice i did not name the int class integer but intsted I named it number, the idea being, why have a int8, 16, 32 , 64 or float.
+Why not have one generic class called number that incompises all the complexities that is a number.
+The ```_buffer``` array can expand as the bit size of the number changes, allowing the number to be as big or accurate as you need it to be, as for operators same story as the string

-that is the basic idea, now two qeuestions remain, how fast will it be and why?
+That is the basic idea and two questions remain, how fast will it be and why?

 How fast will it be?
-it will be considribly slower than using the cpu's building data types native instructions to do minipulations, so i can only see the being a practical aprotch in a interpited invirment, maby in a jit situation.
+it will be considerably slower than using the cpu's building data types native instructions to do manipulations therefor i can see it being a practical aproch in a interpited enviroment, maybe in a jit situation.

 Why?
 i dont know, seems a little pointless.